jmreicha/kubernetes-infrastructure/README.md

 kubectl apply -f security
 ```

+You can run `bats tests` from the root of the repo to run all tests.

 ## TODO

 - [ ] Tests for renovate version update automerges.
 Run a k3s cluster and make sure all the manifests deploy correctly?
 - [ ] Pull Request previews.
 Create and comment a diff on a PR with the changes.
-- [ ] Pull Request test.
-Figure out what tests to run for changes.
-- [ ] Look into how hard it would be to automat/template out new applications.
+- [ ] Look into how hard it would be to automate/template out new applications.